material-motion/material-motion/concepts/runtimes.md

 # Runtimes

 The purpose of a Runtime is to fulfill Plans of rich, interactive motion.
-In other words, a Runtime is one implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.
+In other words, a Runtime is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.

 A Runtime instance must be able to do the following: